 Nominated representatives may be appointed by local interest groups registered with the City of Edinburgh Council.
 The organisation must be a voluntary group whose governing body has a majority of unpaid (volunteer) members, which does not distribute profit among its members, and which provides services for public benefit not restricted to its members.

-Nomination forms, both for individuals and organisations, will soon be available.
-As soon as they are you will be able to download them from this website or the City Council website.
+Nomination forms, both for individuals and organisations, are now available.
+You can download them from this website (see top of page) or from the City Council website.

 COMMUNITY COUNCIL ELECTIONS 2019 – BRIEFING NOTE FOR COMMUNITY COUNCILLORS

 This briefing note gives an outline of the process and rules by which councillors are elected to the City of Edinburgh’s Community Councils.
 Community councillors are elected on a four-year cycle.
 Elections will next take place in September to October 2019.
 Each election is managed by a separate independent returning officer – generally a local ward councillor.